-Mandatory Viewing of the NCAA Wrestling Presentation and Registration: It is mandatory that the assessor and head coach from each institution view the NCAA Wrestling Weight Management Presentation.
-This presentation will be available in the Trackwrestling messaging system starting the week of Aug.
-8. Medical personnel are only required to view the weight management presentation and will not have to view the rules presentation which will be available later in September.
+Mandatory viewing of the NCAA wrestling presentation and registration: It is mandatory that the assessor and head coach from each institution view the NCAA Wrestling Weight Management Presentation.
+This presentation will be available in the Trackwrestling messaging system today, August 14.
+Medical personnel are only required to view the weight management presentation and will not have to view the rules presentation which will be available later in September.
 Head coaches are required to view both presentations.

-Trackwrestling Optimal Performance Calculator (OPC) Login: Each institution's assessor login ID and password for the OPC is emailed from the National Wrestling Coaches Association (NWCA) office to the head athletic trainer and emailed to the assessor on record from the 2021-22 season.
+Trackwrestling Optimal Performance Calculator (OPC) login: Each institution's assessor login ID and password for the OPC is emailed from the National Wrestling Coaches Association (NWCA) office to the head athletic trainer and emailed to the assessor on record from the 2023-24 season.

 Please note that each institution's coach's login ID and password for the OPC is emailed from the NWCA office to the head coach.

-Trackwrestling System and OPC Setup Requirements: Before midnight Oct.
-1, the following responsibilities shall be performed in the OPC system:
+Trackwrestling system and OPC setup requirements: Before midnight October 1, the following responsibilities shall be performed in the OPC system:

 - 1. View the annual "NCAA Wrestling Rules Presentation and Weight Management Presentation;" - 2.
-Input the team's first day of practice; - 3.
-Input the team's complete competition schedule; and - 4.
-Input the team's complete roster (NOTE: a wrestler may not be put on the Trackwrestling roster and certified until listed on the official institutional team roster).
+Input the team's first day of practice into the Trackwrestling system; - 3.
+Input the team's complete competition schedule into the Trackwrestling system; and - 4.
+Input the team's complete roster into the Trackwrestling system (NOTE: A wrestler may not be put on the Trackwrestling roster and certified until listed on the official institutional team roster).

-Carefully Approving Weight Certifications: Reminder: once a wrestler's weight certification is approved by both the medical assessor and the coach, the results are final and unalterable.
-The Rules Committee will not consider reviews.
+Carefully approving weight certifications: Reminder, once a wrestler's weight certification is approved by both the medical assessor and the coach, the results are final and unalterable.
+The Wrestling Rules Committee will not consider reviews.

-Weight Class Ascent/Descent Option: There are no changes to the rules related to weight loss descent.
+Weight class ascent/descent option: There are no changes to the rules related to weight loss descent.
 In all cases, if a wrestler competes up a weight class, they are required to follow the weight loss descent plan to determine the date in which they are again eligible for the lower weight.
 This provision of moving up a weight class and dropping back down may be applied multiple times during the season, up to the first day of postseason competition weigh-in deadline.